Nuitka/Nuitka-website/doc/posts/nuitka-release-11.rst

 -  Move import hacks to general mechanism in Yaml package configuration files.
 This is for extra paths from package names or from directory paths relative to the package.
-This removes special purpose code from core code paths and allows their re-use.
+This removes special purpose code from core code paths and allows their reuse.

 -  Again more spelling cleanups have been done, to make the code cleaner to read and search.